OWASP/www-project-threat-dragon/docs-2/usage/modeling/getting-started.md

 In the web variant of Threat Dragon, models are saved in your chosen branch at a path like `ThreatDragonModels/[model name]/[model title].json`, Look at the [Demo Threat Model](https://github.com/mike-goodwin/owasp-threat-dragon-demo) for an example.
-Because of this, if you change title of your model it will delete the old model in GitHub and replace it with one at the new path.
+Because of this, if you change title of your model it will delete the old model and replace it with one at the new path.
 This does not apply to the desktop variant.

 Congratulations!
 You have got the basics done.
 Next step ...